Aaron Boone pushed all the right buttons for the Yankees in the ALDS

-If they did, Yankees candidates after they beat the Royals in four games would be Giancarlo Stanton, Gerrit Cole and Luke Weaver.
+If they did, Yankees candidates would be Giancarlo Stanton, Gerrit Cole and Luke Weaver.

 Here’s another one: Aaron Boone.

-The oft-criticized manager didn’t bat 1.000, but he had as near-perfect a series as he has ever had in his seven years at the Yankees’ helm.
+The oft-criticized manager didn’t bat 1.000, but in the Yankees' four-game victory over the Royals, he had as near-perfect a series as he has ever had in his seven years at the Yankees’ helm.

 The Yankees won with Aaron Judge batting .154 (2-for-13) with five walks.
 The probable AL MVP seemed to be getting his groove back in the final game, and if he goes on one of his home run barrages, the ALCS against Cleveland or Detroit could be a lot of fun for the folks in the Bronx.

 There are numbers that can pinpoint exactly how players performed in a series, but the only measure of a manager is wins and losses.
-I asked Judge in the aftermath of the Yankees’ champagne celebration at Kauffman Stadium on Thursday night what kind of series he thought Boone had.
+I asked Judge after the Yankees’ champagne celebration at Kauffman Stadium on Thursday night what kind of series he thought Boone had.

 “That's our skipper,” Judge said.
 “He made some great moves.
 You go back to just the moves with the bullpen, having Clay, Tommy, and then Weave in Game 3 come out there and shut down the Royals.
 He made the right moves when they needed to be done.
 Him and [bench coach Brad] Ausmus are always working.
 He’s getting guys up [in the bullpen] in plenty of time.
 He’s always prepared.
 That's why he's our manager.
 He's going to come through big for us in big moments.

 What about general manager Brian Cashman?
-Before Game 3, when the series was tied at 1-1, Cashman was asked if Boone had to win the ALDS to stay in the dugout.
-The Yankees hold an option on Boone for 2025.
+Before Game 3, when the series was tied at 1-1, he was asked if Boone had to win the ALDS to stay in the dugout (the Yankees hold an option on Boone for 2025).

 At that point in the series, with losing to the plucky 86-win Royals still a possibility, Cashman said he thought Boone this season had done a “great job.
 Best record in the American League, won the American League East and now we’re trying in the new season — the postseason — to try to find a way all the way to the top.”